dav-dm/sec-cdan/README.md

 - `--adapt-batch-size [int]`: Batch size for adaptation.
 - `--num-workers [int]`: Number of worker threads for data loading.
 - `--pin-memory`: Enable pinned memory for faster data transfer to GPU.
+- `--drop-last`: Drop the last incomplete batch if the dataset size is not divisible by the batch size.
+- `--poison-ratio [float]`: Controls the strength of the poisoned samples.

 ### Approach Arguments